opentensor/developer-docs/docs/emissions.md

 #### Alpha reserve injection

 Alpha is then injected in proportion to the price of the token, so that growth of a subnet's liquidity pools does not not change the price of the alpha token.

+Recall that token price for a subnet is its TAO in reserve divided by its alpha reserve:

+$$
+p_i  = \frac
+                  {\tau_i}
+                  {\alpha_i}
+$$

+So in order to inject alpha without changing the price, it should follow:

 $$
 \Delta\alpha_i = \frac